cstosgale/prom-python-exporter/README.md

 Simply open port 8000 when running as a container:

-`docker run -p 8000:8000 --name prom-python-exporter cstosgale/prom-python-exporter`
+`docker run -p 8000:8000 --name python-docker cstosgale/python-docker`

-When the app runs, it will attempt to run ./app.py, this is your python file.
+When the app runs, it will attempt to run /app.py, this is your python file.
 Be sure to redirect this to your file outside the container in order for it to run your code.